-This project is located at the intersection of Superior Avenue and West Coast Highway and involves the construction of a new pedestrian/bicycle bridge across Superior Avenue, a larger parking lot and a new recreational area.
-Because of the close proximity to the beach, there is a significant amount of pedestrian and bicycle traffic at this intersection.
+This project is located at the intersection of Superior Avenue and West Coast Highway and involves the construction of a new pedestrian/bicycle bridge across Superior Avenue and a larger parking lot with 129 parking spaces.
 The adjacent Sunset Ridge Park, which was completed in December 2014, is a 13.7-acre active park with a baseball field and two soccer fields.
 Unfortunately, due to California Coastal Development Permit constraints associated with the Sunset Ridge Park development, on-site parking was not included with the development of the park.
 Visitors to Sunset Ridge Park currently park at the existing parking lot on the southeast side of Superior Avenue.
-The existing parking lot only has 64 parking stalls and does not provide adequate parking for large organized sporting events.
+The existing parking lot only has 64 parking spaces and does not provide adequate parking for larger organized sporting events.
 The primary goals of this project are to increase parking and improve pedestrian and bicycle safety and access to Sunset Ridge Park.

 Proposed improvements include the following:

-- New larger parking lot with approximately 128 parking spaces
+- New larger parking lot with 129 parking spaces

 - Landscape and irrigation improvements

-- Amenities including a drop-off area, bike fix-it station, and a drinking water fountain
+- Amenities including a drop-off area, bicycle fix-it station, and a drinking water fountain

-You are encouraged to check this City project webpage (www.newportbeachca.gov/superiorbridge) regularly for the most up-to-date project information.
+We request residents and visitors to observe all traffic restrictions.
+You are also encouraged to visit this City project webpage (www.newportbeachca.gov/superiorbridge) regularly for the most up-to-date project information.